-So what it voodoo magic and how it works?
+So what is voodoo magic and how it works?

 First of all, it should be noted that Voodoo is linked to pantheism, according to which man and nature must both be respected.

 - The cult of the deceased in Voodoo is very strong.
-Same goes elderly practitioners because they are a source of knowledge and wisdom.
+The same goes for elderly practitioners because they are a source of knowledge and wisdom.

 - Voodoo rites are always intended as a fusion between man and the divine, taking into account that each human has two souls, two spirits, one of whom can travel and come into contact with other entities.
 In this sense, the voodoo magic rites are based on collective or singular trance.